Shikara

-The shikara is a type of wooden boat found on Dal Lake and other water bodies of Srinagar in Jammu and Kashmir, India.
+The shikara is a type of wooden boat found on Dal Lake and other water bodies of Srinagar in Jammu and Kashmir.
 Shikaras are of various sizes and are used for multiple purposes, including transportation.
 A usual shikara seats six people, with the driver paddling at the rear.
 Like the Venetian gondolas, they are a cultural symbol of Kashmir.
 Some shikaras are still used for fishing, harvesting aquatic vegetation (usually for fodder), and transport, while most are covered with tarpaulins and are used by tourists.
+A Shikara ride in Dal Lake is a great way to experience the beauty of Dal Lake and get a glimpse into the life of the locals.
 Some are used as floating homes.

 Construction

 The craft relies on deodar wood (which does not decompose in water) ranges from 25 to 41 feet in length.
 The pointed front end is followed by a central section made of 8 planks of wood and the boat eventually ends in a flat rear segment.
 Two planks of wood lend to each of the side elevations a vertical height of 1.5 feet.
 It has a conspicuous spade shaped base.

 The nails and iron clamps used for joinery are flush and fixed into the wood diagonally when they are red hot, to ensure stronger bonding.
 Care is taken to keep them hidden for the visual aesthetics of the boat.
 Caulking uses a paste containing poplar seed.
 The boat is created over 10 to 12 days.

 Seating arrangements are organized in the central segment of the boat by positioning cushions and related upholstery over the built-in storage space underneath.
 A canopy is supported on four pillars.
 The centre and the ends are equipped with iron anchor rings and wooden pegs, which are used to fasten the shikara on the banks of the lake.
 The shikaras are eventually painted in bright colors and may further be polished, engraved and embellished.